techservicesillinois/aws-enterprise-vpc/README.md

        terraform output -json > details.json

 4. Contact Technology Services to enable Enterprise VPC networking features.
+(Note: the Core Services Transit Gateways _accept_ new attachments automatically, but will not _route_ to them until explicitly provisioned.)

    * Attach the `details.json` file generated in the previous step.